 Children will be admitted to the CDC according to the above criteria, though admissions may at times be restricted because of internal transitions, class sizes, and wait lists.

-* Most rooms have a wait list.
+* All rooms have a wait list.

-Tuition credits are not granted for any absences, including sick days, vacation, emergency closing, or staff training.
+Subject to tuition payment are base closures and training days.
+Tuition credits are not granted for any absences, including sick days, vacation, emergency closing or staff training.

-Parents must provide the CDC with a written, two-week notice prior to withdrawing their child from the CDC.
+Parents must provide the CDC with a written, two-week notice prior to withdrawing their child from the program.
 Failure to give notice will result in a balance due of two weeks tuition.
 The MWR collection process will be used to collect delinquent fees owed the CDC.